Pietro Bastoni

 Pietro Bastoni (1570–1622) was a Catholic prelate who served as Bishop of Umbriatico (1611–1622).

 Biography

 Pietro Bastoni was born in 1570.

 On 24 January 1611, he was appointed during the papacy of Pope Paul V as Bishop of Umbriatico.

 On 6 February 1611, he was consecrated bishop by Giovanni Garzia Mellini, Cardinal-Priest of Santi Quattro Coronati, with Jullio del Carretto, Bishop of Casale Monferrato, and Antonio d'Aquino, Bishop of Sarno, serving as co-consecrators.

-He served as Bishop of Umbriatico until his death in 1622.
+He served as Bishop of Umbriatico until he died in 1622.

 While bishop, he was the principal co-consecrator of Andrea Pierbenedetti, Bishop of Venosa (1611).